coldlink/bracketorv2/README.md

-# Challonger
+# Bracketor
+## Formerly known as Challonger

-Challonger is a unofficial implementation of Challonge for iOS and Android, built using the Ionic Framework and the Challonge API.
+Bracketor is a unofficial implementation of Challonge for iOS and Android, built using the Ionic Framework and the Challonge API.

 More information coming soon...